Lüderitz: History

 German Protectorate Medal Lüderitz Territory 7 August 1884, reverse.

 The bay on which Lüderitz is situated was first known to Europeans when Bartolomeu Dias encountered it in 1487.
 He named the bay Angra Pequena (Small Bay) and erected a padrão (stone cross) on the southern peninsula.
 In the 18th century, Dutch adventurers and scientists explored the area in search of minerals, but did not have much success.
 Further exploration expeditions followed in the early 19th century, during which the vast wildlife in the ocean was discovered.
-Profitable enterprises were set up, including whaling, seal hunting, fishing, and guanoharvesting.
+Profitable enterprises were set up, including whaling, seal hunting, fishing, and guano harvesting.
 Lüderitz thus began its life as a trading post.

 The town was founded in 1883 when Heinrich Vogelsang purchased Angra Pequena and some of the surrounding land on behalf of Adolf Lüderitz, a Hanseatic from Bremen in Germany, from the local Nama chief Josef Frederiks II in Bethanie.
 On 7 August 1884, the German Flag was officially hoisted in Angra Pequena.
 When Adolf Lüderitz did not return from an expedition to the Orange River in 1886, Angra Pequena was named Lüderitzbucht in his honour.
 The later shortening of the town's name to Lüderitz also refers to him.

 In 1905, German authorities established a concentration camp on Shark Island.
 The camp, access to which was very restricted, operated between 1905 and 1907 during the Herero Wars.
 Between 1,000 and 3,000 Africans from the Herero and Nama tribes died here as a result of the tragic conditions of forced labour.
 Their labour was used for the expansion of the city, railway, port, and on the farms of white settlers.

 In 1909, after the discovery of diamonds nearby, Lüderitz enjoyed a sudden surge of prosperity due to the development of a diamond rush to the area.
 In 1912, Lüderitz already had 1,100 inhabitants, not counting the indigenous population.
 Although situated in a harsh environment between desert and Ocean, trade in the harbour town surged, and the adjacent diamond mining settlement of Kolmanskop was built.

 After the German World War I capitulation, South Africa took over the administration of German South West Africa in 1915.
 Many Germans were deported from Lüderitz, contributing to its shrinking population numbers.
 From 1920 onwards, diamond mining was only conducted further south of the town in places like Pomona and Elizabeth Bay.
 This development consequently led to the loss of Lüderitz's importance as a trading place.
 Only small fishing enterprises, minimal dock activity, and a few carpet weavers remained.

 To remove colonial names from the maps of Namibia, on 8 August 2013, the Namibian government renamed the constituency ǃNamiǂNûs, its name before 1884.